-Waltham, MASS – September 18th, 2019 – Software intelligence company, Dynatrace, today announced the findings of an independent global survey of 800 CIOs, which reveals that digital transformation, migration to the enterprise cloud and increasing customer demands are creating a surge in IT complexity and the associated costs of managing it.
+Waltham, MASS – September 18th, 2019 – Software intelligence company, Dynatrace, today announced the findings of an independent global survey of 800 CIOs, which reveals that digital transformation, migration to the cloud and increasing customer demands are creating a surge in IT complexity and the associated costs of managing it.
 Technical leaders around the world are concerned about the effect this has on IT performance and ultimately, their business.
 Download the 2019 global report “Top Challenges for CIOs in a Software-Driven, Hybrid, Multi-Cloud World” here.

 CIO responses captured in the 2019 research indicate that lost revenue (49%) and reputational damage (52%) are among the biggest concerns as businesses transform into software businesses and move to the cloud.
 And, as CIOs struggle to prevent these concerns from becoming reality, IT teams now spend 33% of their time dealing with digital performance problems, costing businesses an average of $3.3 million annually, compared to $2.5 million in 2018; an increase of 34%.
 To combat this, 88% of CIOs say AI will be critical to IT’s ability to master increasing complexity.